optozorax/unasanu/content/en/index.md

 It seems that the existence of a universe that possesses physical phenomena capable of solving the halting problem is impossible.
 But I will show that's not the case.

-The central argument is that a universe capable of solving the halting problem is determined.
-This means that regardless of whether we simulate it or not, its future is singular, and beings within it will live their life.
+The central argument is that a universe capable of solving the halting problem is deterministic.
+This means that regardless of whether we simulate it or not, its future is singular, and creatures inside it will live their life.
 But if you're not satisfied with this, there's another way.

 Suppose we have a deterministic universe with a unique device for solving the halting problem.
 We input a program into it and it outputs a response — 0 or 1, whether it will halt or not respectively.
 Now we're simulating this universe in a typical manner, except every time the device is asked a question we clone the current universe, and give one the input of 0, the other 1.
 We do this over and over again, essentially simulating by exhaustive search.